2024 TRAINING:

 Each module requires attendance at previous modules.
 To receive certification, students must attend all 3 modules or make arrangements with the instructor.

-Coming to Durango in 2024, dates to be announced.
-Please reach out to Ruby Jo Walker, at swtraumatraining@gmail if you are interested.
+Please reach out to Ruby Jo Walker, at swtraumatraining@gmail.com if you have questions.

 "As a therapist, my learning from Ruby Jo Walker's Post-Traumatic Growth Somatic Therapy training has been immense.
 I have grown as a person and therapist in ways that I had not imagined.
 I am not only more confident in practicing somatic therapy, but I actually have renewed my passion for the work and am finding myself more engaged and less burned-out as a result!
 Ruby Jo's teaching and facilitation style is amazing and is the perfect platform for my learning style.
 I leave the trainings feeling inspired, energized, connected, and not overwhelmed or exhausted.
 It has also been amazing to connect with other professions and build community through the practices and activities we engage in.
 I feel confident in this model of therapy and have seen it to be healing and effective with my clients!"